Amira764/Amira764/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a replica of reddit website as a project at college
+- 🌱 I’m currently learning devOps (still lost but working on it :D)

 <!--
 **Amira764/Amira764** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.